 Highlights of Samantha’s work have been her time with Australian Federation of Disability Organisations, her involvement in development of direct payments as a funding option for people with disabilities in Victoria, writing a monograph on trends in disability services for the Disability Services Commission in WA for their State plan ‘Count Me In’, developing a forum and DVD on self directed services in the community sector in WA and speaking on community inclusion to people with disabilities and service providers in the disability sector.

 Throughout her career, Samantha has been involved as a volunteer with many community organisations on management committees and Boards of governance, including being a past chair of the Australian Federation of Disability Organisations, and past chair of the Ministerial Advisory Council on Disability in Western Australia.
-Currently she is also a Local Government Councillor in the City of Stirling.
+Samantha is a former Local Government Councillor for the City of Stirling

 Lisa Hook began work in the disability sector in London twenty years ago working across various projects for people with intellectual disabilities.
 Upon returning home to Perth she completed a Bachelor degree in Sociology and Anthropology at Edith Cowan University.
 While studying Lisa continued supporting people with disabilities in a number of roles.
-This included working in “home support” and in group and cluster housing.
 Lisa then went on to become a therapy assistant in a rehabilitation service for people with acquired brain injuries.
 Lisa joined PWdWA in November 2006.

 NDIS Appeals Advocate

 Rachel joined People With disabilities WA (PWdWA) in 2015.
 Rachel is passionate about working alongside people with disabilities, or assisting people in a process of rehabilitation, to overcome barriers and reach personal goals.

 Natalie has worked for People With disabilities WA (PWdWA) for many years and has assisted many people as an Advocate.